Terranigma: Plot

 The first chapter of the game, "The Outset", introduces Ark, a mischievous boy who lives in Crysta, the only village in the underworld.
 After opening a forbidden door and touching a mysterious box containing a friendly demon named Yomi, every citizen in the village is frozen.
 The only person not affected by the curse, the Elder, guides him to resurrect the continents of the surface world in order to unfreeze the people.
-A way out of his hometown appears, and for the first time ever, a human being leaves Crysta to explore the underworld, which is portrayed as a frozen wasteland of imposing crystal mountains, crossed by rivers of magma.
+For the first time ever, a human being leaves Crysta to explore the underworld, which is portrayed as a frozen wasteland of imposing crystal mountains and rivers of magma.
 He conquers the trials of the five towers, each representing one continent, and revives the mainland of the Earth.
 Upon returning to his hometown, the Elder instructs him to travel to the surface world and to resurrect all living beings.
-With a heavy heart, Ark says goodbye to his lifelong devoted friend Elle and sets out to the Lightside.
+Ark says goodbye to his lifelong devoted friend Elle and sets out to the Lightside.

 In the second chapter, "Resurrection of the World", after having crossed a dimensional crevasse, Ark is confronted with the barren land that was once the Earth's surface.
 His first task is to free the giant tree Ra from a parasite that is afflicting him.
 This causes the resurrection of all plants in the world, helping Ark to cross the mountains of Guiana.
 He travels further into the world, reviving birds, the wind, animals, and eventually mankind.

 In the third chapter, "Resurrection of the Genius", the Elder appears to Ark in a dream and tells him to keep helping humanity grow, as the world is still in the fledgling stages.
-He continues his journey, traveling and expanding cities, assisting with the invention of groundbreaking technologies, and also—much to his surprise—encountering a Lightside twin of Elle, who lives as the adopted daughter of a French king but was rendered mute by a traumatic event in her childhood.
-Ark manages to break this condition, and although Princess Elle at first stays away from Ark, she begins to grow close to him.
+He continues his journey, travelling and expanding cities, assisting with the invention of groundbreaking technologies, and also—much to his surprise—encountering a Lightside twin of Elle, who lives as the adopted daughter of a French king but was rendered mute by a traumatic event in her childhood.
+Ark manages to break this condition, and over time Princess Elle begins to grow close to him.
 In continuing to follow the Elder's commands, Ark ultimately awakes the ingenious Beruga, a scientist who survived the destruction of the previous world by hiding himself in cryogenic sleep.
 Beruga provides Ark with an insight into his personal image of paradise: a perfect world where all insignificant life is killed with a virus named Asmodeus and everyone else is made immortal by turning them into zombies.
 Ark tries to attack Beruga after this revealing twist but is stopped by robots, injuring him severely in the process.